2025 – The Southern Atlantic

 10 January – 13 February 2025

-In austral summer, the Antarctic ice sheet recedes, allowing scientists to map and study parts of the seafloor typically covered in ice, but the waters surrounding the Antarctic Peninsula in the Bellingshausen Sea in Antarctica have been minimally mapped and studied.
+In austral summer, the Antarctic ice sheet recedes, allowing scientists to map and study parts of the seafloor typically covered in ice, but the waters surrounding the Antarctic Peninsula in the Bellingshausen Sea have been minimally mapped and studied.
 Drs.
-Patricia Esquete from the University of Aveiro, Spain and Alexsandr Montelli from the University of Cambridge, UK will travel to this poorly charted region with their team of scientists to create the first high-resolution maps of this region and study the animals that dwell here.
+Patricia Esquete from the University of Aveiro, Spain, and Alexsandr Montelli from the University of Cambridge, UK, will travel to this poorly charted region with their team of scientists to create the first high-resolution maps of this region and study the animals that dwell here.

 Searching for New Species in the South Sandwich Islands